zhibailin/MasteringEnglish/README.md

 It is competitive __to some extent__.
 It's __a positive sum game__
 --but there are competitive elements to it, because there's __a finite amount of resources__ right now in society.
+To get the resources to do what you want, you have to __stand out__.